-- For seeds, practice sowing in a tray indoors, in your home, starting in February/March.
+- For these seeds, practice sowing in a tray indoors, in your home, starting in February/March.

 - Simply press the seeds down to ensure they stick to the special “seedling soil mix”, without covering them over.

 - Water regularly to retain moisture, but not too much.

 Whether the plant is in a container or in the ground, select a sun-filled spot for maximum blooming.

 Pruning and caring for surfinia